Cooper: A Tribute to Luxury Items

 Obrigado …

-Posted in Uncategorized on December 17, 2009 by lindsaydschuette
+Posted in Uncategorized on December 17, 2009 by Lindsay

 Better late than never, right?
 Right.
 I watched “Julie and Julia” this week and figure that if Julie can cook for an entire year, I can be thankful for one … So it is with renewed passion, and wearing an apron and pearls, (I figure that might help) that I continue on my quest of a year of gratefulness for this brilliant life I live.